-Since the failure of materials can be divided into brittle fracture and yield according to their physical essence, the strength theory can be divided into two categories accordingly.
+The failure of materials can be classified into two categories based on their physical nature, namely brittle fracture and yield.
+As a result, the strength theory can also be divided into two corresponding categories.

 1. Maximum tensile stress theory (the first strength theory is the maximum principal stress):

-Scope of application: suitable for tension of brittle materials.
-Such as cast iron stretching and twisting.
+Scope of application: This theory is suitable for the tension of brittle materials, such as the stretching and twisting of cast iron.

 2. Maximum elongation linear strain theory (the second strength theory is the maximum principal strain)